Component 3: Introduction to Training Class Management

 Writing and developing lesson plans

-This component also includes practical elements that will be assessed and will contribute to your overall assessment in the course such as:
+This component also includes practical elements such as:

 This component is non-accredited training.
-On attendance and successful completion of all assessments at the 6-day workshop, you will be issued with a transcript of results.
+On attendance and successful completion of the 6-day workshop, you will be issued with a component completion summary.